aevov/Aevov-Web3/AEVOV-WEB4-ARCHITECTURE-PAPER.md

 $this->token_rate = 100.0;  // tokens per MB relayed
 ```

-**Status**: Token accounting exists but no blockchain, no wallets, no consensus.
+**Status**: Token accounting exists but no waterchain, no wallets, no consensus.

 ---